-It’s no wonder that our kids are growing up with conceit – considering that children today are told they’re special at every turn, says Laurie Ann Britt-Smith, associate professor of English at University of Detroit-Mercy and a Beverly Hills resident and mother of 11-year-old triplets.
+It’s no wonder that our kids are growing up with conceit – considering that children today are told they’re special at every turn, says Laurie Ann Britt-Smith, who was an assistant professor of English at University of Detroit-Mercy at the time of interview, a Beverly Hills resident and mother of triplets.

 “Everybody gets dual messages,” she says.
 “You’re special, but you also have to be special in everything or there’s something wrong with you.
 It is difficult for kids to balance that.
 When I was a kid, it was like, you’re good at what you’re good at, and you didn’t worry so much.”

 From birth, parents today are told their kids are super-special, says Britt-Smith.
 Games become “everyone wins, no one loses,” and children grow up with a sense of stardom, even when they’re average.
 Add to that the idea that every moment is celebrated as Earth-shattering – graduations for preschool, kindergarten, fifth grade and eighth grade, as examples.

 There’s a very fine line between confidence and arrogance, says Conny Coon, a Berkley mother of two.
 “Americans in general are inundated with messages of how great and strong and powerful our nation is.
 And we ARE all those things.
 But so often, the message is, ‘We are the greatest nation in the world.
 We are the best place in the world.’
 And after so many decades of hearing this, I believe many American adults have come to accept this as fact, rather than perspective.”